Buddies in Bad Times: 2008–2009

-Celebrating its third decade, Buddies' rebellious youthful tendencies began to collide with considerations for the future.
-2008–2009 saw the programming of an exceptionally rich season.

-Two young artists developed through Buddies' Queer Youth Arts Programme took centre-stage.
-Agokwe, written and performed by Waawaate Fobister, enjoyed critical acclaim and won a leading six Dora awards.
-Agokwe nabbed awards for outstanding production of a play, best new play, and outstanding performance by a male in a principal role, while Ed Roy was honoured for his direction.
+Two young artists developed through Buddies' Queer Youth Arts Programme took centre-stage in 2008–2009.
+Agokwe, written and performed by Waawaate Fobister, enjoyed critical acclaim and won six Dora Awards.
+Agokwe received awards for Outstanding Production of a Play, Outstanding New Play, Outstanding Performance by a Male in a Principal Role (Waawaate Fobister), Outstanding Direction of a Play (Edward Roy), Outstanding Costume Design (Erika Iserhoff), and Outstanding Lighting Design (Kimberley Purtell).
 Mark Shyzer, also from the Queer Youth Arts Programme, wrote and performed Fishbowl: A Concise, Expansive Theory Of Everything.
 This limited run performed to sold-out audiences.

-Buddies continued long-time partnerships with Canada's cutting-edge cultural artists and independent theatre companies.
-Crow's Theatre, Mammalian Diving Reflex, The Scandelles, Necessary Angel, Native Earth Performing Arts, 2boys.tv, Small Wooden Shoe and Sky Gilbert were also included as part of the 2008–2009 season.
+Buddies continued long-time partnerships with Canadian cultural artists and independent theatre companies.
+Crow's Theatre, Mammalian Diving Reflex, The Scandelles, Necessary Angel, Native Earth Performing Arts, 2boys.tv, Small Wooden Shoe, and Sky Gilbert were also included as part of the 2008–2009 season.

-2008–2009 saw its share of successes, but like so many art organizations during this season, Buddies in Bad Times Theatre felt increased pressure related to the economic downturn.
-Gay4Pay, written by Edward Roy, fell victim and had its scheduled mid-season run cancelled.
-In the midst of 'bad times', Buddies' extended family of artists came forward to help weather the financial storm.
-Daniel MacIvor performed his one-man show Cul-de-Sac, raising a significant amount of much needed revenue.
-Sharron Matthews and an entourage of Canada's finest musical theatre talent presented Sing Out, Louise!
-The Scandelles bared all in Funhouse.
+During this period, Buddies in Bad Times Theatre felt increased pressure related to the 2008 financial crisis.
+Gay4Pay, written by Edward Roy, had its scheduled mid-season run cancelled.
+Buddies' extended family of artists came forward to help weather the financial storm.
+Daniel MacIvor performed his one-man show Cul-de-Sac, raising much-needed revenue.
+Sharron Matthews and a cast of musical theatre performers presented Sing Out, Louise! and The Scandelles performed Funhouse.
 Comedians Gavin Crawford and Elvira Kurt also mounted a joint comedy show, Together Again for the First Time.

 During the 2008–2009 season, major changes to staffing occurred.
 Jim LeFrancois resigned as artistic producer and David Oiye announced that 2008–09 would be his last season as artistic director.